 Comparing current performance with a previously established baseline is an important step in tuning a Windows 2000 disk system.
-This is especially important in a heterogeneous storage environment
+This is especially important in a heterogeneous storage environment with disks, controllers and other components from different manufacturers -- or even different models from the same manufacturer.
+Often the performance differences will be large enough to warrant taking them into consideration in deciding which logical volumes or applications will go on which physical disk systems.

 Windows 2000 provides a set of tools for measuring disk efficiencies in its System Monitor, including Disk Read in bytes/sec and disk reads and writers per sec and disk queue length.
 However, in order to get a truly comparable statistics, Microsoft recommends the following steps when testing disk efficiencies.